 After the first lift is properly in place, normal operating procedures will be used for the second lift and all subsequent lifts.
 Trucks and compactors are permitted to operate on these lifts.
 Bulky wastes delivered to the facility and any stockpiled bulky wastes received during construction of the first lift will be placed in subsequent lifts.
 The daily operating procedures including routing of traffic, placement, spreading and compaction of refuse, and application of initial and/or intermediate cover will be followed for the subsequent lifts of waste.
 Soil erosion control and site maintenance tasks will be implemented throughout the development of all lifts.
-Once the final landfill elevations have been reached over a suitably sized area, final cover will be applied to the landfill during the next construction season and vegetated during the customary planting season.
+Once the final landfill elevations have been reached over a suitably sized area, final cover may be applied to the landfill during the next construction season and vegetated during the customary planting season.
+Areas at final grade and interior slopes with intermediate cover may be covered with a temporary exposed geomembrane cover for erosion control purposes until such time final closure occurs or waste filling operations resume.

 At the end of each working day, initial cover material (e.g., soil or alternate material) will be applied.
 An excavator, loader and truck will be used to load and haul soil from the stockpile area to the working face where it will be temporarily stockpiled or spread directly over the waste.
 Intermediate cover will be applied on areas that will be exposed for more than 180 days (i.e., outside sideslopes and the top of the final lift or portions of other lifts not soon to be covered by additional refuse.)
 An alternative to the soil, which is used as initial cover may consist of contaminated soils, auto shredder residuals, processed tires, mulch mixed with soils, tarps, or other approved material.
+As previously noted, a temporary exposed geomembrane cover may be installed over the intermediate cover for erosion control.

 Material from on-site stockpile or borrow areas will be used to supply initial and intermediate cover requirements.
 To conserve soils and landfill space, the initial and intermediate cover will be scraped back immediately before placement of additional solid waste on top of the lift, and then reused as cover material if appropriate, or will be incorporated into the working face.
-Initial and intermediate cover will be graded to drain away from the active work area.
+Areas with initial, intermediate, and temporary exposed geomembrane cover will be graded to drain away from the active work area.